uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-421-available.md

 that ReproZip can be used to reproduce and preserve research holistically.

-At the same conference in the session \'E1: Preservation Matters\' Jennifer Moore of Washington University Libraries in St. Louis and Hannah Scates Kettler of University of Iowa Libraries presented their paper \'Who cares about 3D data preservation?\'.
+At the same conference in the session 'E1: Preservation Matters' Jennifer Moore of Washington University Libraries in St. Louis and Hannah Scates Kettler of University of Iowa Libraries presented their paper 'Who cares about 3D data preservation?'.
 Well, the IQ does!
 3D digital data preservation is necessary when for example an anthropologist produces digital 3D data as a preservation and presentation mechanism for an artefact.
 The 3D digital data has - like